-Advisories/Alerts: Miami-Dade and Osceola counties are currently under a mosquito-borne illness advisory.
+Advisories/Alerts: Miami-Dade County is currently under a mosquito-borne illness alert.
+Osceola County is currently under a mosquito-borne illness advisory.
 No other counties are currently under a mosquito-borne illness advisory or alert.

 There are currently multiple travel health notices from the Centers for Disease Control and Prevention related to mosquito-borne diseases.